Tags | SAML | Authentication | SSO | Okta |

 Save and test SOE SAML settings

-To complete the SSO setup, click Save Settings.
+To complete the SSO setup, click Save Settings on the SOE authentication settings page.

 When saving settings, SOE will first perform an authentication test.
 If the test succeeds, SOE will apply your new authentication settings.
 Logged-in users stay logged in, as all active user sessions remain valid.